elysium-suite/aeacus/docs/checks.md

 This is a list of vulnerability checks that can be used in the configuration for `aeacus`.
 The notes on this page contain a lot of important information, please be sure to read them.

 > **Note!** Each of the commands here can check for the opposite by appending 'Not' to the check type.
-For example, `FileExistsNot` to pass if a file does not exist.
+For example, `PathExistsNot` to pass if a file does not exist.

 **Command**: pass if command succeeds (exit code `0`, checks `$?`)